StefanescuRazvan/Triangular-Signal-Generator/README.md

 # Oscillator and Amplifier Circuit

 ## Overview
 This project implements an oscillator and amplifier circuit composed of multiple transistor stages, powered by a 40 V supply.
 The design utilizes both NPN and PNP transistors to achieve signal generation, amplification, and load adaptation.
-The documentation details the circuit components, their roles, and the step-by-step operation of the system.

 ## Features
 1. **Signal Generation**: A Wien oscillator generates rectangular oscillations, which are converted into a triangular signal through capacitors.